-Statistics Canada consistently reports that British Columbia wears the unfortunate badge of horror as the automobile theft capital of Canada.
-As the year comes to a close some new automobile theft concerns are coming to light for BC drivers, those that will only grow with the arrival of 2020.
+Statistics Canada consistently reports that British Columbia wears the unfortunate badge as the automobile theft capital of Canada.
+In 2020, some new automobile theft concerns are coming to light for BC drivers.
 While you should remain vigilant by following our tried and true guide to preventing automobile theft, Park Insurance also asks that you be mindful of the trending new threats detailed below.

 Four New Trends and Methods of Vehicle Theft BC Automobile Owners and Drivers Need to Know About